benjacoblee/mongoDB-notes/README.md

 We're not forced by MongoDB to adhere to a specific schema, but having data structured a certain way makes rendering a view easier (given we know how the data is supposed to look, what data we can use).

+###### Data Types - An Overview
+    Text => "Ben"
+    Booleans => true/false
+    Numbers => int32 (integer), int64 (numberLong), numberDecimal
+    ObjectId s
+    Dates => ISODate, Timestamp
+    Embedded documents => objects
+    Arrays

+###### Data Structures & Data Modelling

+Some considerations:

+- What data does my app generate or need?
+(User info, orders)
+- Where do I need my data?
+(Welcome page, products list page)
+- Which kind of data do I want to display i.e. what queries do I need to write?
+- How often do I fetch the data?
+Do I need to optimize?
+- How often do I need to read/write data?

+###### Relations Options

+Nested/Embedded Documents:

+    {
+      userName: "Ben",
+      age: 30,
+      address: {
+        street: "Some Street 11,
+        city: "Singapore
+      }
+    }

+References:

+    {
+      userName: "Ben",
+      faveBooks: [{
+        id: 1,
+        name: "Blink"
+      }, {
+        id: 2,
+        name: "Outliers"
+      }]
+    }

+OR:

+    {
+      userName: "Ben",
+      faveBooks: ["id1", "id2"]
+    }

+    // Then in books collection:

+    {
+      _id: "id1",
+      name: "Blink"
+    }

+An example:
+    db.diseases.insertOne({
+      _id: 1,
+      diseases: ["sinus", "torn ACL"]
+    })

+    db.patients.insertOne({
+      name: "Ben",
+      age: 30,
+      diseaseSummaryID: 1
+    })

+    let benDiseaseSummaryID = db.patients.findOne({name:"Ben"}).diseaseSummaryID

+    db.diseases.findOne({_id: benDiseaseSummaryID})

+    // returns { "_id" : 1, "diseases" : [ "sinus", "torn ACL" ] }

+HOWEVER.
+Since this is a 1-1 relationship, meaning one patient will always only have one summary, and one summary will only belong to one patient, embedding might be a better option.

+    db.patients.insertOne({
+      name: "Ben",
+      age: 30,
+      diseaseSummary: {
+        diseases: ["sinus", "torn ACL"]
+      }
+    })